hapi-server/servers/index/readme.md

+Creates JSON file containing all metadata for each HAPI server.

-This list is presently created with an Autoplot script, see makeGiantCatalog.jy.
+Uses an Autoplot script, see makeGiantCatalog.jy.